2020–2026 H5N1 outbreak: Cambodia

 In January, a 28-year-old man from Kampong Cham province died from H5N1 avian flu infection after possibly consuming symptomatic chickens.
 In February, a second death from H5N1 occurred in a toddler who had played and slept near sick chickens.
 In March, a 3-year-old boy died from H5N1 after being exposed to and consuming infected chickens.

 Germany

 Estimated 2,000 cranes died of bird flu.
 The Friedrich Loeffler Institute (FLI) registered 15 outbreaks in poultry farms.
 The German government culled over 500,000 birds in October as the FLI reported over 103 outbreaks, including 30 among poultry battery farms, across the country.

 India

 India reported a fatal human case of H5N1 in April.

 Mexico

 Mexico reported its first human case of H5N1 infection in April.
 The patient, a 3 year old girl, died soon after.

 United Kingdom

 The UK reported a human case of H5N1 avian influenza in late January which was detected in a poultry farm worker.
 An infected sheep located on an outbreak affected poultry farm was reported in March.
 Similar to H5N1 in cows, the sheep displayed mastitis and produced milk containing the virus.

+In November, the progress of the outbreak in the UK was described as equal to that of 2022-2023, the previous season with largest outbreak; 50 cases had occurred so far on farms across the UK this season.